koay9f/FRPC-Energy-Estimator/README.md

-# CFRP Energy Estimation Tool
+# FRPC Energy Estimation Tool
 This tool will allow users to estimate the embodied energy of CFRP manufacturing including:
 - materials (fiber & matrix) manufacturing
 - intermediate manufacturing